resin-studio/ballistic/README.md

     - let threshold' be discrepancy between mean output and observed output
     - if threshold' >= threshold: terminate
     - else: update threshold to threshold'

+## synthesis approach questions
+- we can use the actual input data in the SMT formula as supervision
+- do we need to encode dependency between sample variables and distribution (and distribution arguments)?
+    - probably yes. we can construct a range or equality constraint from the distribution type, its mean (and possibly its standard deviation)
+    - can't encode the soft constraints of distributions
+- how does the constraint between description length constraint and reconstruction error influence SMT search?
+    - the description length is tied to the control bits in the SMT formula
+    - this is how we encode soft constraints
+- how do we encode an AST into an SMT formula?
+- how do we decode an AST back from the SMT formula?

 ## Example